Framework-R-D/phlex-design/doc/ch_conceptual_design/data_organization.rst

 A data layer is an experiment-defined level of aggregation of data products.
 Some example data layers are run, subrun, spill, and an interval of validity for some flavor of calibration.
 Each Phlex job includes a `Job` data layer at the top of the data layer hierarchy.
-A data cell is a collection of data products, associated with a data set category.
+A data cell is a collection of data products, associated with a data layer.
 A data cell family is a family of data cells that are in the same data layer.
 The `Job` layer always includes a single data cell.
 :numref:`data-organization` illustrates the relationships between all of these.